-Vo Dinh Minh Nhat
+Vo Dinh Minh Nhat and Sungyoung Lee

-Dept. of Computer Engineering Kyung Hee University Giheung-Eup, Yongin-Si, Gyeonggi-Do, 449-701, Korea vdmnhat@oslab.khu.ac.kr
+Kyung Hee University - South of Korea {vdmnhat, sylee}@oslab.khu.ac.kr

-Abstract - Principle Component Analysis (PCA) technique is an important and well-developed area of image recognition and to date many linear discrimination methods have been put forward.
-Basically, in PCA the image always needs to be transformed into 1D vector, however recently two-dimensional PCA (2DPCA) technique have been proposed.
-In 2DPCA, PCA technique is applied directly on the original images without transforming into 1D vector.
-In this paper, we propose a new 2DPCA-based method that can improve the performance of the 2DPCA approach.
+Abstract.
+Principle Component Analysis (PCA) technique is an important and well-developed area of image recognition and to date many linear discrimination methods have been put forward.
+Despite these efforts, there persist in the traditional PCA some weaknesses.
+In this paper, we propose new PCA-based methods that can improve the performance of the traditional PCA and two-dimensional PCA (2DPCA) approaches.
 In face recognition where the training data are labeled, a projection is often required to emphasize the discrimination between the clusters.
 Both PCA and 2DPCA may fail to accomplish this, no matter how easy the task is, as they are unsupervised techniques.
 The directions that maximize the scatter of the data might not be as adequate to discriminate between clusters.
-So we proposed a new 2DPCAbased scheme which can straightforwardly take into consideration data labeling, and makes the performance of recognition system better.
-Experiment results show our method achieves better performance in comparison with the 2DPCA approach with the complexity nearly as same as that of 2DPCA method.
+So we proposed new PCA-based schemes which can straightforwardly take into consideration data labeling, and makes the performance of recognition system better.
+Experiment results show our method achieves better performance in comparison with the traditional PCA and 2DPCA approaches with the complexity nearly as same as that of PCA and 2DPCA methods.